umccr-svc/site/content/blog/2021-08-30-amazon-igv-frontend.md

 The URL to copy and paste on the box above is this: https://raw.githubusercontent.com/umccr/infrastructure/master/cdk/apps/igv/config/backend/prod/oauth-config.json.gz

-To operate the Amazon features, the easiest way is to use the [UMCCR Data Portal](https://data.umccr.org):
+To operate the Amazon features, the easiest way is to use the [UMCCR Data Portal](https://data.umccr.org)... if you work at UMCCR:

 ![umccr data portal open with igv](/img/2021/umccr_data_portal_open_igv.png)